 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard treatments (the best proven treatments available) with newer treatments that may be more effective.
+That is why more than 60% of children with cancer are treated as part of a clinical trial.
+Clinical trials are research studies that compare the standard treatments, which are the best proven treatments available, with newer approaches to treatments that may be more effective.
+Clinical trials may test new approaches such as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.